 Both tennis and golf elbow involves inflammation of the tendons that attach to the elbow, the difference lies in the specific location of the inflammation.
-A person with tennis elbow will experience inflammation on the outer side of the elbow, whereas golfer’s elbow affects the inner side.
+A person with a tennis elbow will experience inflammation on the outer side of the elbow, whereas a golfer’s elbow affects the inner side.

 In either condition, a physical therapist will employ stretching techniques and strengthening exercises to reduce stiffness and build strength and range of motion.

-For many athletes, shoulder strength and range of motion is crucial to peak performance.
+For many athletes, shoulder strength and range of motion are crucial to peak performance.
 Unfortunately, the shoulder is the weakest joint of the body and is prone to a variety of injuries, from dislocations to muscle strains to ligament sprains.

 As with any injury, early intervention is key.
 It might feel like you can play through the pain, but delaying treatment often results in a worsened condition and a longer recovery period.

 If you notice stiffness, weakness, pain, a popping sensation, or reduced range of motion in your shoulder, don’t wait to reach out to a physical therapist.
 Taking advantage of sports injury physical therapy before your injury becomes severe will reduce the possibility of long-term effects.

 Sciatica is a term for pain in the sciatic nerve, which begins at your lower back and runs down each leg.
 Formed by the convergence of five nerve roots, the sciatic nerve is the largest nerve in the body.
 When it becomes compressed or inflamed, you’ll experience pain, sometimes accompanied by numbness or tingling, along the nerve’s pathway.